Skip to main content

 4. To provide an environment for early career researchers to ask questions, develop skills in chairing talks and create potential collaborations.

-If you think that your research is within the Omics sphere, and would like to get experience giving a talk, please get in touch with either of the RiPs organisers (Euan McDonnel or Julia Delgado) at: bs14e3m@leeds.ac.uk or bsjld@leeds.ac.uk.
+If you think that your research is within the Omics sphere, and would like to get experience giving a talk, please get in touch with either of the RiP's organisers: Jeni Sidwell at FBS (bsjssi@leeds.ac.uk) or Zarnaz Hadi at FMH (bs21zh@leeds.ac.uk).

 We also strive to create an inclusive environment where all researchers are comfortable and welcome to present.
 For more information about why equality, diversity and inclusion in STEMM is important visit: https://www.tigerinstemm.org/resources